-- 3. The hearing before the Board shall be scheduled at the next available scheduled hearing date following the receipt of the notice described above.
-(Typically, the Board hears student matters every two weeks on Thursday afternoons, although the schedule is subject to some variance.
-Approximately every third hearing date is scheduled at night.); - 4.
+- 3. The hearing before the Board shall be scheduled at the next available scheduled hearing date following the receipt of the notice described above. - 4.
 The Superintendent's designee acts as district representative to prepare and present evidence to the Board supporting expulsion.
+The hearing before the Board shall be before a panel.
 He/she should be prepared with at least FIVE COPIES (one for each panel member, the student, and the Board attorney), student's discipline record, criminal record if appropriate, and all documentation supporting expulsion.
-The Board Panel Chairperson's copy will be considered the file copy; - 5.
-The Board Panel shall; - a) Consist of at least three members. - Record the hearing and keep a permanent file of all proceedings and all written documentation reviewed at the hearing.
+The Board Panel Chairperson's copy will be considered the file copy. - 5.
+The Board Panel shall. - a) Consist of at least three members.

-- c) Consider the student's age and maturity when determining its findings relative to the guidelines for expulsion, - d) As Trier of fact, make findings based on the standard of CLEAR AND CONVINCING EVIDENCE as follows: - i.
+- Record the hearing and keep a permanent file of all proceedings and all written documentation reviewed at the hearing, - c) Consider the student's age and maturity when determining its findings relative to the guidelines for expulsion, - d) The Board Panel as Trier of fact, make findings based on the standard of CLEAR AND CONVINCING EVIDENCE as follows: - i.
 Did the conduct at issue occur? - ii.
 Is the conduct, considered with other pertinent data, evidence that the student is a threat to the safety of others in the regular education program? - iii.
 Is there an alternative placement within the school system or in the community? - iv.
 Should the student be removed from enrollment in Guilford County Schools? - e) Send written notice by certified mail of its decision regarding expulsion.

-The letter should contain a thorough description of expulsion, describe the findings of the Board Panel in summary fashion, forbid the student from entering the property of Guilford County Schools without written authorization from the building supervisor, and described the findings of the Board Panel in summary fashion, and - Maintain records of expulsion hearings at least until the student reaches age twenty-one (21).
+The letter should contain a thorough description of expulsion, describe the findings of the Board Panel in summary fashion, forbid the student from entering the property of Guilford County Schools without written authorization from the building supervisor, and described the findings of the Board Panel in summary fashion, and - f) Maintain records of expulsion hearings at least until the student reaches age twenty-one (21).